The Danish Girl (film): Plot

-Gerda again shows up after the surgery is complete, but Lili is pale and weak.
-She feels complete and insists she be taken out to the garden again.
-Lili dies of complications from the second surgery while talking with Gerda.
-Gerda and Hans travel to a hilltop back in Denmark where Hans and Lili grew up, in front of the five trees Lili often painted.
-The scarf that Lili had originally given Gerda, and that had subsequently been given back and forth several times, is carried away on the wind, dancing.
+Gerda again shows up after the surgery is complete, but Lili is pale and weak but insists she be taken out to the garden again.
+Lili dies of complications from the second surgery with a heartbroken Gerda by her side.
+After her death, Gerda and Hans travel to a hilltop back in Denmark where Hans and Lili grew up, seeing all the landscapes that Einar painted, revealing that all of Einar's paintings have always been connected to Lili.

+The scarf that Lili had originally given Gerda, which had subsequently been given back and forth several times, is carried away in the wind, dancing.